johnpooch/diplomacy/README.md

 ### Linting

 Run flake8 to check for code style problems.
 Run `flake8 .` from the project root.
-Any code style warning they will be displayed.
+If there are code style problems they will be displayed.

 ## Test Coverage